contagon/handbook/handbook/38-church-policies-and-guidelines.md

 	+ Attendance at local meetings is not feasible.
 * Members belong to Reserve or National Guard units and participate in weekend drills or annual training exercises.

-Wards and branches at military installations are created using the procedures outlined in [37](37-specialized-stakes-wards-and-branches.md).
+Wards and branches at military installations are created using the procedures outlined in [chapter 37](37-specialized-stakes-wards-and-branches.md).

 Wards and branches are usually established to support both military members and their families.
 A ward or branch may also be established for military members without their families.
 Such units may be established for members attending basic or advanced training or on a remote assignment.
 The military does not normally allow Church members who are not associated with the military to belong to a ward or branch that uses installation facilities.